 All questions or disputes relating to these operating procedures should be referred to the TRU Board for review and resolution.

-Member Clubs must comply with the following criteria to be a member in good standing and remain eligible to play in a RRRC League match, RRRC Championship, (see Appendix B for RRRC definitions) or a USA Rugby Playoff or Championship.
+Member Clubs must comply with the following criteria to be a member in good standing and remain eligible to play in a RRRC League match, RRRC Championship, (see Appendix B for RRRC definitions), TRU league match or a USA Rugby Playoff or Championship.

-- TRU approval: a Club must be formally approved as a member club by the TRU Board.
+- TRU Club Application: a club must apply and be formally approved as a member club by the TRU Board.

 - The RRRC will determine a Club’s competitive division based on the current promotion and relegation policy (see Appendix C for RRRC Promotion and Relegation).

 - USA Rugby Club Registration: Complete annually after September 1 in order to be eligible for matches and referee assignments